 Violation of the specifications in this Sub-Section (8.2) will result in penalties being added to the weight of the bridge.
-The penalty is 25 pounds for each individual noncompliant nut and loose bolt, and 35 pounds for each individual noncompliant member.
-See 8.2.2, 8.2.3, and 8.2.4 for specifications on "members", "loose bolts" and "loose and welded nuts".
+The penalty is 25 pounds for each individual noncompliant nut and loose bolt, and 35 pounds for each individual non-compliant member.
+See 8.2.2, 8.2.3, and 8.2.4 for specifications on "members", "loose bolts" and "nuts".